 Creating a vision statement

-- Understood and shared by members of the organization
+- It's understood and shared by members of the organization.

-- Broad enough to include all employee groups and cultures
+- It's broad enough to include all employee groups and cultures.

-- Easy to communicate - for example, they are generally short enough to fit on a T-shirt
+- It's easy to communicate. (e.g. Generally short enough to fit on a T-shirt)

 Playbook Tip: Creating a strong vision statement